-For the year ended 20 February 2022, the Company produced a surplus of US\$2.469m as detailed further in the table below that is a summary of the Company's Income and Expenditure account.
+For the year ended 20 February 2023, the Company produced a surplus of US\$0.685m as detailed further in the table below that is a summary of the Company's Income and Expenditure account.
 The Financial Statements have been prepared in compliance with United Kingdom Accounting Standards, including Financial Reporting Standard 102, "The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland" (FRS 102), Financial Reporting Standard 103, "Insurance Contracts" (FRS 103) and the Companies Act 2006.

-The table below compares the key financial information from the 2022 financial year with the corresponding figures from the 2021 financial year.
+The table below compares the key financial information from the 2023 financial year with the corresponding figures from the 2022 financial year.

-Year ended 20 February 2022 2021

-All figures in US\$ 000 (Restated)

-Gross premium written 19,916 20,245

-Discretionary Continuity Credit (2,500) (1,996)

-Outward reinsurance premium (10,155) (9,984)

-Change in net provision for unearned premium 48) (51)

-Other technical income 2,360 1,543

-Acquisition and administration costs (9,642) (8,629)

-Operating surplus on the technical account 27 1,128

-Surplus/(deficit) for the year after tax 2,469 4,214

-Reserves brought forward 46,882 42,668

-Reserves carried forward 49,351 46,882
+Year ended 20 February 2023 2022 All figures in US\$ 000 Gross premium written 20,889 19,916 Discretionary Continuity Credit (2,613) (2,500) Outward reinsurance premium (10,423) (10,155) Change in net provision for unearned premium (86) 48 Other technical income 2,569 2,360 Acquisition and administration costs (10,262) (9,642) Operating surplus on the technical account 74 27 Surplus/(deficit) for the year after tax 685 2,469 Reserves brought forward 49,351 46,882 Reserves carried forward 50,036 49,351

-Gross premium has reduced slightly due to the decrease in voyages made to Additional Premium areas but offset by increased ship values.
+Gross premium has increased by 5% reflecting increased voyages made to Additional Premium areas and increased ship values.

-This year the Directors decided to return US\$2.500m by a way of a Discretionary Continuity Credit to Members renewing their entries to reward their loyalty as the Association continues to benefit from having strong capital reserves.
+This year the Directors decided to return US\$2.625m by a way of a Discretionary Continuity Credit to Members renewing their entries to reward their loyalty as the Association continues to benefit from having strong capital reserves.